Sex Estimation from Long Bones and the Sub-Adult Sex Problem

 When these conditions are met, published discriminant functions for long bones achieve approximately 80 to 90 per cent correct classification in the reference population.
 When the case population differs from the reference population, accuracy drops, sometimes substantially.
 The Stewart (1979) femoral head discriminant function, for example, was derived from US military personnel and applied to a US casework context.
 Applications of the same cut-offs to Indian or East African samples consistently produce poorer results, because the average femoral head diameter in these populations is smaller than in the US reference, and the same cut-off incorrectly classifies more individuals.

 The population-specific calibration principle applies equally to long-bone metrics as to cranial and pelvic morphological methods.
-It is not a qualification that attenuates the method's usefulness; it is the precondition without which the method's accuracy figure cannot be interpreted.
+It is not a minor qualification but the precondition without which the method's accuracy figure cannot be interpreted.

 The femoral head vertical diameter (also called the maximum diameter or superoinferior diameter of the femoral head) is the most widely used and best-validated single long-bone measurement for sex estimation.
 It reflects both the joint surface size required to support body mass and the overall lower limb length, both of which are sexually dimorphic.